Document - Maldives: Further information on: Incommunicado detention/fear of torture or ill-treatment

 RECOMMENDED ACTION: Please send appeals to arrive as quickly as possible, in English or your own language:

-- urge that all prisoners are treated humanely and not tortured or ill-treated, and given immediate access to their families, lawyers of their choice and any medical attention that they may require;
+- urging the authorities to ensure that prisoners are treated humanely and not tortured or ill-treated, and given immediate access to their families, lawyers of their choice and any medical attention that they may require;

-- urge the authorities to disclose the identities of all those who are still in custody, and express concern that they appear to be held solely for the peaceful exercise of their right to freedom of speech and assembly.
-Call on the authorities to release them immediately and unconditionally unless they are to be charged with a recognisably criminal offence.
+- expressing concern that they appear to be held solely for the peaceful exercise of their right to freedom of speech and assembly;

 President Maumoon Abdul Gayoom